brsr/antitile/docs/conway.rst

 alternating operators may violate 3 and 4, and 1 if they create degree-2
 vertices or faces.

-This concept could be extended to k-partite graphs, but :math:`k(k-1)/2` chamber structures would have to be specified (which would get a little unmanagable).
+This concept could be extended to k-partite graphs.
+By the four-color theorem, the largest `k` that is necessary for a spherical tiling is 4, although larger values could be used. :math:`k(k-1)/2` interrelated chamber structures would have to be specified, which would get a little unmanageable for large `k`.

 Extension - Topology
 --------------------